 How to Effectively Communicate Workplace Safety Practices

-Communicating a pre-work or pre-meeting safety moment, just for the sake of it, is inefficient.
-Knowing how to share information about workplace risks and safety training is equally important.
+Communicating a pre-work or pre-meeting safety moment just for the sake of it is inefficient.
+Knowing how to share information about workplace risks and safety training is equally important, especially in the age of COVID-19 testing.
 This ensures workers and managers benefit from the time spent in workplace safety topics for meetings.

 To run an effective workplace safety moment, try to: